vuejs/v2.vuejs.org/src/v2/api/index.md

     An alternative to string templates allowing you to leverage the full programmatic power of JavaScript.
 The render function receives a `createElement` method as it's first argument used to create `VNode`s.

     If the component is a functional component, the render function also receives an extra argument `context`, which provides access to contextual data since functional components are instance-less.

+    <p class="tip">The `render` function has priority over the render function compiled from `template` option or in-DOM HTML template of the mounting element which is specified by the `el` option.</p>

   - **See also:**
     - [Render Functions](../guide/render-function)